Last updated: 2022-03-20

 Before we can plan the project schedule we have to estimate effort and duration of all the work packages of the WBS.
 Effort estimation will generate a lot more information than only effort and duration:

-Obviously, effort estimation needs expertise on a work package specific level to accomplish this transition.
+Effort estimation needs expertise on a work-package-specific level to accomplish this transition.

 There are two categories of estimating the effort of each work package: deductive and inductive methods.

 Assume the total cost for the project is given.
 From there we assign the cost, and thus, the effort of individual work packages based on estimated percentages derived from earlier, similar projects with similar work packages.
 The advantage of deductive methods is a simple and rapid cost allocation, the disadvantage is that they only work for projects that consist of work packages we already know from earlier, similar projects.

 The basic idea of inductive methods is to start effort estimation with the work packages individually, with support of experts, or knowledge of similar work packages of earlier projects, and then summarize bottom up, following the structure of the WBS.